ajeetraina/awesome-docker-sbx/README.md

 - [ajeetraina/awesome-docker-sbx](https://github.com/ajeetraina/awesome-docker-sbx) — A curated list of tools, kits, templates, integrations, and resources for Docker Sandboxes (sbx) running AI coding agents in isolated microVMs. _Maturity: 2⭐, no releases.
 Security: n/a.
 Auto-added 2026-05-29, unreviewed._

-## 🤝 Contributing

-1. Make sure the entry is genuinely related to Docker Sandboxes (`sbx`) — not other sandbox products (e.g. E2B, Blaxel).
-2. Add it to the most relevant section, keeping the one-line format: `[name](url) — what it is and why it's useful.`
-3. For tools, kits, and templates, note maturity honestly (e.g. experimental, no releases) so readers can judge for themselves.
-4. Keep descriptions neutral and factual; this is a reference, not a marketing page.

-Open a pull request or an issue with the link and a short description.

----

 ## 🧾 sbx Cheatsheet

-Quick reference for `sbx` — safe, isolated environments for AI agents.
+Quick reference for `sbx` - safe, isolated environments for AI agents.

-_Generated against `sbx v0.34.0-rc1` (nightly).
-Run `sbx version` to check yours.
-Every command supports `--help`; `-D`/`--debug` works everywhere._

 ### 🔑 SSH access (experimental) — the new bit